Active Clamp Forward-Flyback

 Schematic Block Diagram

-A schematic block diagram of a Active Clamp Forward-Flyback converter component with corresponding switch naming is shown in Figure 2.
+Figure 3.
+A schematic block diagram of the Active Clamp Forward-Flyback converter component with corresponding switch naming - Solver platform: UltraCore

-Figure 2.
-A schematic block diagram of a Active Clamp Forward-Flyback converter component with corresponding switch naming
+Figure 4.
+A schematic block diagram of the Active Clamp Forward-Flyback converter component with corresponding switch naming - Solver platform: SPC

 Control